mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

   - Is the Network adapter set to OCP
   - Was there anything wrong with configuring DNS and DHCP server (Talk with [Alec](https://ibm-cloud.slack.com/team/WCBLF8SRZ) or [Victor](https://ibm-cloud.slack.com/team/W3H1D4WAV))
 - Ability to SSH into the install node as admin.
 (TODO: is it safe to update and upgrade install node)

+## Common mistakes

+- The resource pool, folder name in vSphere and route base (xx.$USER.ocp.csplab.local), the user folder inside /opt MUST match
+- Anywhere you see a [square brackets], replace the contents along with the brackets and paste in your content

 ## Configuration